EisenhowerYu/EisenhowerYu.github.io/README.md

 Repo for my resume

-## Introduction
+## Description
 *Hello, this is my homepage*.
 This will be an ever growing body of content.
+Most likely it will be a resume showcasing some of my projects.

 [Link to the website](https://eisenhoweryu.github.io/)